stophman1/Pirate-Launcher/README.md

 If you find additional libraries, please share them.

 ### Macintosh
-This launcher doesn't have Apple Macintosh support currently.
+This launcher might have Apple Macintosh support.
 I don't own a Macintosh to test it on.